Updated: 29th January 2021

 exception of more commonly seen species.
 I have many uncatalogued photographs waiting to be shared!

-One of the problems is that scientists have a habit of categorizing and labelling a bee, then changing their mind about it.
+One of the problems is that there are many types of bees, and scientists have a habit of categorizing and labelling a bee, then changing their mind about it.
 This has happened even with more common mason bee species in quite recent years.

 Secondly, with the best will in the world, some details that distinguish one bee from another are so tiny, you might have to catch the bee and put it under a microscope in order to be certain.
 In general, I’m against putting busy little creatures like bees under stress, for very little real purpose other than naming it – or saying “I’ve seen a such and such”.
 I’d rather leave that to scientists engaged in a specific job.
 I’ll continue with the looking.